Cryptonow-Org/aetherium/src/device_trezor/README.md

 # Trezor hardware wallet support

-This module adds [Trezor] hardware support to Monero.
+This module adds [Trezor] hardware support to Aetherium.

 ## Basic information

-Trezor integration is based on the following original proposal: https://github.com/ph4r05/monero-trezor-doc
+Trezor integration is based on the following original proposal: https://github.com/ph4r05/aetherium-trezor-doc

 A custom high-level transaction signing protocol uses Trezor in a similar way a cold wallet is used.
 Transaction is build incrementally on the device.

-Trezor implements the signing protocol in [trezor-firmware] repository, in the [monero](https://github.com/trezor/trezor-firmware/tree/master/core/src/apps/monero) application.
+Trezor implements the signing protocol in [trezor-firmware] repository, in the [aetherium](https://github.com/trezor/trezor-firmware/tree/master/core/src/apps/aetherium) application.
-Please, refer to [monero readme](https://github.com/trezor/trezor-firmware/blob/master/core/src/apps/monero/README.md) for more information.
+Please, refer to [aetherium readme](https://github.com/trezor/trezor-firmware/blob/master/core/src/apps/aetherium/README.md) for more information.

 ## Dependencies

 Trezor uses [Protobuf](https://protobuf.dev/) library.
-Monero is now compiled with C++ 17 by default.
+Aetherium is now compiled with C++ 17 by default.
 Protobuf v21 is tested, older versions are not guaranteed to work.
 Note that Protobuf v23+ requires C++ 17.

 If you are getting Trezor compilation errors, it may be caused by abseil (protobuf dependency) not being compiled with C++17.